wesgarland/kvin/README.md

 is vestigial support for a more efficient UTF-16 encoding, however we have found practical problems related to networking stacks rewriting unpaired surrogates as "invalid" codepoints.
 This may be revisited in the future, as it should shrink eventual payload size.

+Symbols are encoded so references to the same symbol within the marshalled object will be decoded to the same symbol

 ### Compression
 We recommend transmitting all data over the network compressed at the network layer (e.g. content-transfer-encoding: gzip).
 The